Free Kitchen Hacks eBook

 Since finding the magic of the mug dessert, I’ve not only perfected cakes like this one, but also the Vegan Mug Brownie!
 Definitely check that one out next!

-- Oil.
-Coconut, vegetable, or canola preferred, but grapeseed and peanut oil work, too!
+Coconut, vegetable, or canola oils are preferred, but grapeseed and peanut oil work, too!

-- Plant-based milk.
-Any works, preferably unsweetened.
+Any pant-based milk works, preferably unsweetened.
 Unsweetened vanilla works great in this!

 Optional Topping Ideas: